josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🍉_Academic_Liberty/🏛️_annex_a_birmingham_pre_litigation.md

 ---

 ## 🏮 Footer
-*Annex A — Birmingham Pre-Litigation Correspondence Record* forms part of the Polaris Protocol’s documentation on protest-governance and institutional response tone.
+*🏛️ Annex A — Birmingham Pre-Litigation Correspondence Record* forms part of the Polaris Protocol’s documentation on protest-governance and institutional response tone.
 It records the disconnect between visible attempts at dialogue and formal legal framings of non-engagement.
 *Survivor authorship is sovereign.
 Containment is never neutral.*